numidium/dfu-mods/DynamicMusic/readme.txt

-BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cviii) Season - Function, True if the current in-game season matches the specified season code (see 3cix) Month - Function, True if the current in-game month matches the specified month code (see 3cx) Combat - Boolean, True if player is in combat
+BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cviii) Season - Function, True if the current in-game season matches the specified season code (see 3cix) Month - Function, True if the current in-game month matches the specified month code (see 3cx) StartMenu - Boolean, True if the game is on the starting menu Combat - Boolean, True if player is in combat